tfussell/xlnt/docs/source/includes/_api_reference.md

 Return true if this workbook internal implementation doesn't point to the same memory as rhs's.
 ### workbook_view
 #### ```bool xlnt::workbook_view::auto_filter_date_groupingundefined```
+If true, dates will be grouped when presenting the user with filtering options.
 #### ```bool xlnt::workbook_view::minimizedundefined```
+If true, the view will be minimized.
 #### ```bool xlnt::workbook_view::show_horizontal_scrollundefined```
+If true, the horizontal scroll bar will be displayed.
 #### ```bool xlnt::workbook_view::show_sheet_tabsundefined```
+If true, the sheet tabs will be displayed.
 #### ```bool xlnt::workbook_view::show_vertical_scrollundefined```
+If true, the vertical scroll bar will be displayed.
 #### ```bool xlnt::workbook_view::visibleundefined```
+If true, the workbook window will be visible.
 #### ```optional<std::size_t> xlnt::workbook_view::active_tabundefined```
+The optional index to the active sheet in this view.
 #### ```optional<std::size_t> xlnt::workbook_view::first_sheetundefined```
+The optional index to the first sheet in this view.
 #### ```optional<std::size_t> xlnt::workbook_view::tab_ratioundefined```
+The optional ratio between the tabs bar and the horizontal scroll bar.
 #### ```optional<std::size_t> xlnt::workbook_view::window_widthundefined```
+The width of the workbook window in twips.
 #### ```optional<std::size_t> xlnt::workbook_view::window_heightundefined```
+The height of the workbook window in twips.
 #### ```optional<std::size_t> xlnt::workbook_view::x_windowundefined```
+The distance of the workbook window from the left side of the screen in twips.
 #### ```optional<std::size_t> xlnt::workbook_view::y_windowundefined```
+The distance of the workbook window from the top of the screen in twips.
 ### worksheet_iterator
 #### ```xlnt::worksheet_iterator::worksheet_iterator(workbook &wb, std::size_t index)```
+Constructs a worksheet iterator from a workbook and sheet index.
 #### ```xlnt::worksheet_iterator::worksheet_iterator(const worksheet_iterator &)```
+Copy constructs a worksheet iterator from another iterator.
 #### ```worksheet_iterator& xlnt::worksheet_iterator::operator=(const worksheet_iterator &)```
+Assigns the iterator so that it points to the same worksheet in the same workbook.
 #### ```worksheet xlnt::worksheet_iterator::operator*()```
+Dereferences the iterator to return the worksheet it is pointing to.
+If the iterator points to one-past-the-end of the workbook, an invalid_parameter exception will be thrown.
 #### ```bool xlnt::worksheet_iterator::operator==(const worksheet_iterator &comparand) const```
+Returns true if this iterator points to the same worksheet as comparand.
 #### ```bool xlnt::worksheet_iterator::operator!=(const worksheet_iterator &comparand) const```
+Returns true if this iterator doesn't point to the same worksheet as comparand.
 #### ```worksheet_iterator xlnt::worksheet_iterator::operator++(int)```
+Post-increment the iterator's internal workseet index.
+Returns a copy of the iterator as it was before being incremented.
 #### ```worksheet_iterator& xlnt::worksheet_iterator::operator++()```
+Pre-increment the iterator's internal workseet index.
+Returns a refernce to the same iterator.
+### const_worksheet_iterator
+#### ```xlnt::const_worksheet_iterator::const_worksheet_iterator(const workbook &wb, std::size_t index)```
+Constructs a worksheet iterator from a workbook and sheet index.
+#### ```xlnt::const_worksheet_iterator::const_worksheet_iterator(const const_worksheet_iterator &)```
+Copy constructs a worksheet iterator from another iterator.
+#### ```const_worksheet_iterator& xlnt::const_worksheet_iterator::operator=(const const_worksheet_iterator &)```
+Assigns the iterator so that it points to the same worksheet in the same workbook.
+#### ```const worksheet xlnt::const_worksheet_iterator::operator*()```
+Dereferences the iterator to return the worksheet it is pointing to.
+If the iterator points to one-past-the-end of the workbook, an invalid_parameter exception will be thrown.
+#### ```bool xlnt::const_worksheet_iterator::operator==(const const_worksheet_iterator &comparand) const```
+Returns true if this iterator points to the same worksheet as comparand.
+#### ```bool xlnt::const_worksheet_iterator::operator!=(const const_worksheet_iterator &comparand) const```
+Returns true if this iterator doesn't point to the same worksheet as comparand.
+#### ```const_worksheet_iterator xlnt::const_worksheet_iterator::operator++(int)```
+Post-increment the iterator's internal workseet index.
+Returns a copy of the iterator as it was before being incremented.
+#### ```const_worksheet_iterator& xlnt::const_worksheet_iterator::operator++()```
+Pre-increment the iterator's internal workseet index.
+Returns a refernce to the same iterator.
 ## Worksheet Module
 ### cell_iterator
 #### ```xlnt::cell_iterator::cell_iterator(worksheet ws, const cell_reference &start_cell, const range_reference &limits)```